 4 Results

-In this section, we present results from the prospective teachers' prequestionnaire and postquestionnaire to illuminate their understanding and reconstruction of the diagonal concept definition and their ability to identify polygon diagonals.
-Toulmin’s model represents the argumentation and key concepts raised in the class discussion as the participants reconstructed the polygon diagonals definition and the relationship between the concept image and its definition.
-Two episodes from the transcript are included here to illustrate the prospective teachers' discussions.
+In this section, we present results from the prospective teachers’ prequestionnaire and postquestionnaire to illuminate their understanding and reconstruction of the diagonal concept definition and their ability to identify polygon diagonals.
+Toulmin’s model represents the argumentation and key concepts raised in the class discussion as the participants reconstructed the definition of polygon diagonals and the relationship between the concept image and its definition.
+Two episodes from the transcript are included here to illustrate the discussion among the prospective teachers.

 4.1 Definition and identification of polygon diagonals: Before and after event analysis

-The results of the prospective teachers’ written definitions that emerged from the prequestionnaire and postquestionnaire in terms of correctness and inclusion of critical attributes of polygon diagonals using mathematical language with representative examples are presented in Table 2.
+Table 2 presents the prospective teachers’ written definitions, as they emerged from the prequestionnaire and postquestionnaire, in terms of correctness and inclusion of critical attributes of polygon diagonals using mathematical language with representative examples.

-Table 2: Correct and incorrect polygon diagonal definitions
+Table 2.
+Correct and incorrect polygon diagonal definitions